baby talk

 • Spend plenty of playtime on the floor with your baby and follow their lead in terms of what type of play is most interesting for them.

 By their first birthday, your baby will be more active and independent.
-Most babies will crawl or even start to walk with support during this period.
+Most babies will reach the crawling milestone or even start to walk with support during this period.
 Your baby may also:

 • Stand alone for short periods